romychab/effects-hilt-plugin/docs/key-concepts.md

 - __Effect__ - An action initiated by a component with a longer lifecycle that must be handled by a component with a shorter lifecycle.
 There are three main types of effects:

   - One-off Event - A simple action where the result of processing is ignored.
-It follow a "fire-and-forget" principle.
+It follows a "fire-and-forget" principle.

     *Example: showing a toast message*